bmw-tech/widget_driver/README.md

 # WidgetDriver

 A Flutter presentation layer framework, which will clean up your
-widget code and make your widgets testable without a need for thousands of mock objects.
+widget code and make your widgets testable without the need for thousands of mock objects.
 Let's go driving! 🚙💨

 The `WidgetDriver` framework is built up on different dart packages.
 The core package which contains the actual framework is the `widget_driver`.
 Then there are some helper packages which support with code generation and making testing easier.